 - Maintain a minimum overall GPA of 2.50.

 - Earn a minimum grade of “C” (2.00) in all required courses and electives for the degree.

 - Successfully repeat courses in which a minimum grade of “C” (2.00) was not achieved.

 AdventHealth University will consider students for graduation and conferral of a Bachelor of Science degree when they have met the general University requirements for graduation (see Graduation in the Academic Information section) and have:

 - Completed a minimum of 124 trimester hours with a minimum cumulative GPA of 2.50.

 - Completed the prescribed course of study with a minimum of 42 upper division credits.

 - Achieve a grade of ‘C’ or above in all required courses and electives for the degree.

 - Completed competency assessment requirements.

-- Completed the service-learning requirement.
+- Completed the service-learning requirement embedded in designated courses.